sagemath/sagewiki_to_gh-2022-10-10/sage-4.1.md

   [(1, 0, -1, -1.414213562373095?, -1, 0, 1, 1.414213562373095?),
    (0, 1, 1.414213562373095?, 1, 0, -1, -1.414213562373095?, -1)],
   2)]
  }}}

-    *  Eigenspaces are exact, in that they can be expressed as vector spaces over number fields.
+ Eigenspaces are exact, in that they can be expressed as vector spaces over number fields.
 When the defining polynomial has several roots, the eigenspaces are not repeated.
-Previously eigenspaces were "fractured" owing to slight computational differences in identical eigenvalues.
-In concert with {{{eigenvectors()}}} this command illuminates the structure of a graph's eigenspaces more than purely numerical results.
+Previously, eigenspaces were "fractured" owing to slight computational differences in identical eigenvalues.
+In concert with {{{eigenvectors()}}}, this command illuminates the structure of a graph's eigenspaces more than purely numerical results.
  {{{#!python numbers=off
 sage: g.eigenspaces()

 [